+Americans have the leading doctors, the most advanced medical technology, and the best hospitals in the world.
+Indeed, major government officials from other countries often come to the United States for their medical procedures.
 While certain reforms were needed, we should have done this by working within and adding to the system we already had—not radically restructuring 17% of the nation’s economy.
 Although our healthcare system wasn’t perfect, it was still the best in the world.

+There are, however, significant problems with the health care law that must be addressed.
 Long Islanders are suffering due to increasing health insurance premiums, high deductibles, and narrow health provider networks that prevent them from seeing the doctors they want to see.